 Only five of the 14 companies that sold cotton products had reasonable practices in place to prevent the potential harm the cotton industry can have on the environment.
 The best way of insuring least environmental impact is using organic certified cotton.

 3rd Rock, Vaude, MEC, Alpkit and PrAna had their cotton products accredited as organic.
 Organic certificated cotton is not only grown without environmentally damaging chemicals, but has the added benefit of circumventing the problematic Uzbekistan industry.
 As one of the world’s biggest producers and exporters of cotton, it is shocking that numerous investigations into the industry in Uzbekistan have found strong evidence of State-led forced labour programmes on a massive scale.
+(Note, since March 2022 the boycott call against Uzbek cotton has been lifted.)

 Fortunately, in climbing footwear itself, leather has been overtaken by synthetic alternatives.
 However, many of the companies who produce climbing shoes, such as La Sportiva, Scarpa and Boreal, also profit from the sale of leather products.
 If you want to read further on the leather vs. synthetics issue you can read shopping guide for ethical shoes.